tlsnotary/docs-mdbook/src/protocol/mpc-tls/README.md

-# Notarization Phase
+# MPC-TLS

-During the Notarization Phase the `Prover`, otherwise referred to as the `User`, and the `Notary` work together to generate an authenticated `Transcript` of a TLS session with a `Server`.
+During the MPC-TLS Phase the `Prover` and the `Notary` work together to generate an authenticated `Transcript` of a TLS session with a `Server`.

 Listed below are some key points regarding this process: